jmquigs/ModelMod/Docs/devguide/README.md

 Specifically, any game that creates D3D9 from a secondary DLL, not the main executable, cannot currently be patched by the hook code in ModelMod.dll.

+## CLR Initialization

+When the game creates a graphics device, ModelMod.dll will perform "Lazy initialization".
+The primary task here is to load a .Net CLR and load the MMManaged assembly.

+In order to control the CLR, ModelMod requires a custom app domain host.
+The managed code for this file is copied into the game directory (it has a very unique name, so is unlikely to collide with any game files).
+Note however that this does mean that the user running the game must have write-access to the game folder.
+The PrepCLR() function handles this copy.

+Once this is complete, the Interop::InitCLR function will attempt to initialize a CLR.
+Upon success, the MMManaged dll will be loaded into the new CLR and its "Main" entry point will be called.

+It has be observed that in some games, CLR initialization will fail with an E_FAIL ("unknown catastrophic failure") return code.
+It is currenty unknown whether this is due to a bug in the code, or some aspect of game configuration, possibly DRM code.

 ## Object Selection
 ## Snapshot
 ## Mod file creation